Comments: To view or download the complete regulation, click on the link to it in the box above these comments.

 5.24.3.
 Discharge under this section will be described as an entry level separation.

 5.24.4.
-The SPCM authority personally approves or disapproves discharge under this section.
-If the SPCM authority is also the GCM authority, the vice commander may be designated, in writing, to act personally on these cases.
+The SPCM authority personally approves or disapproves discharge under this section unless an Airman who has made an unrestricted report of sexual assault requests review of the discharge (see paragraph 1.31).
+If the SPCM authority also exercises GCM authority, the vice commander may be designated, in writing, to act personally on these cases.
 If the SPCM authority is the initiating commander, the case must be referred to the GCM authority for final decision.

 Comments: "SPCM" is Special Court-Martial; "GCM" is General Court-Martial.